Big Pigeon in Southwest Iowa

 † Seitz, Charles Raymond Jr, SN 0-387-504, US Army, Mills Co.

 • 2nd Engr.
 Bn., 2nd Inf.
 Div. -> 14th Engr.
-Bn., Philippine Scouts; KIA 7 Sep 1944 off west coast of Mindanao; Japanese Hell Ship Shinyo Maru torpedoed by USS Paddle (SS 263); of ~750 US POWs, 667 died & 82 swam to shore and were saved by Filipino guerrillas; Japan Lashes Out > The Philippines Lost; BNR.
+Bn., Philippine Division; KIA 7 Sep 1944 off west coast of Mindanao; Japanese Hell Ship Shinyo Maru torpedoed by USS Paddle (SS 263); of ~750 US POWs, 667 died & 82 swam to shore and were saved by Filipino guerrillas; Japan Lashes Out > The Philippines Lost; BNR.

 † Spencer, George Raymond, SN 316-31-56, US Navy, Harrison Co.